 TAPs pass a copy of network packets to a monitoring tool (e.g. forensics, voice monitor) without changing the network traffic flow.

-- Aggregating TAPs enable monitoring from multiple segments and aggregate all of the information to a single monitoring port.
+- Aggregating TAPs enable monitoring from multiple segments and aggregate all of the information to a single monitoring port

 - Full-duplex TAPs work with two-way traffic and ensure visibility.
-They never drop packets or filter out physical layer errors from the monitoring device and are completely passive.
+They never drop packets or filter out physical layer errors from the monitoring device and are completely passive

-SPANs send a copy of network packets from the main data traffic to the monitoring tool in order to analyse, debug, or diagnose errors on a network.
+SPAN-Mirror port send a copy of network packets from the main data traffic to the monitoring tool in order to analyse, debug, or diagnose errors on a network.

 Implementation of a packet broker/aggregator can:

-- extend the life of existing network tools
+- Extend the life of existing network tools

-- eliminate unnecessary data before it reaches the monitoring tool
+- Eliminate unnecessary data before it reaches the monitoring tool

-- accelerate troubleshooting and reduce mean time to resolution (MTTR) by instantly re-routing traffic based on suspicious activity and other network events
+- Accelerate troubleshooting and reduce mean time to resolution (MTTR) by instantly re-routing traffic based on suspicious activity and other network events

-- enable full utilisation of network bandwidth by simultaneously distributing traffic to multiple monitoring tools
+- Enable full utilisation of network bandwidth by simultaneously distributing traffic to multiple monitoring tools